Budhial: Hotels

 Budhial is famous for various hotels it has.
-Shan-E- Awan, Bismillah, Angara are few of these.
+Shan-E-Awan Hotel, Bismillah Hotel, Angara Hotel are few examples.

 Surrounding Areas

-Other villages near Budhial are Patwali, Misrial and Tamman. there are vast lands, small hills, a plateau around Budhial.
+Other villages near Budhial are Patwali, Misrial and Tamman.
+There are vast lands, small hills, a plateau around Budhial.
 Budhial has separate high schools for both boys and girls, a madrassah for boys and a madrassah for girls where girls and boys from Budhial and nearby villages are getting education.

 Health

 Budhial has Basic Health Unit and various private medical clinics. a veterinary hospital exists for household animals.

 Professions

 Joining military service is most common and traditional profession.
 Agriculture farming is other common profession.

 Population Trends

 Large number of families have settled to nearby towns of Rawalpindi, Islamabad for better education, health and job opportunities.

 Sports

-Sports played in Budhial include Gulli danda, Pithu garm, Chuppan Chuppai, Kabbadi, Cricket and Shooting Ball (a local variant of volleyball).
+Sports played in Budhial include Gulli Danda, Pithu Garam, Chuppan Chuppai, Kabbadi, Cricket and Shooting Ball (a local variant of volleyball).

 Picnic / Tourism

-The landscape of Budhial is really beautiful and a stream flows near the village which is known as Ankar.
+The landscape of Budhial is scenic and a stream flows near the village which is known as Ankar.

 Ankar once used to be a useful water resource but with the advent and introduction of technology, it is not used for this purpose anymore.
 Village has two water ponds known as Ban and Chapur.

-a beautiful cave complex Anhara Dobak is also located nearby.
+And a beautiful cave complex Anhara Dobak is also located nearby.